 Flexible budgets are assigned to the activities by dividing them into fixed and variable costs.
 With this approach each activity can change the level of actual results; hence the budgeting can also be changed and adjusted.

 In a rapidly changing business environment, variances are bound to happen.
-Flexible budgets allow adjusting at each activity level and helping management achieve targets.
+Flexible budgets allow adjusting at each activity level and help management achieve targets.

-Flexible budgets also offer top management with an overview of operating and planning variances, by comparing the revised budgets with original and then with the actual results.
+Flexible budgets also offer top management an overview of operating and planning variances, by comparing the revised budgets with the original and then with the actual results.

 Depending on the management style and hierarchy the budget types can be categorized as budgeting approaches.